ne0fite/GigKeeper/README.md

     updatedAt=now();
 ```

-Use the [Online UUID Generator](https://www.uuidgenerator.net/) to generate your own UUID's if you desire.
+Use the [Online UUID Generator](https://www.uuidgenerator.net/) to generate your own UUID's or the [Online Bcrypt Hash Generator](http://bcrypthashgenerator.apphb.com/) to generate your own password if you desire.

 This will create a new profile and user with the password `password`.